Creating a Product Vision

 - Autonomous Product -The autonomous product is a standalone product with its own strategy.
 If there is one Product Manager for this product then the Product Manager would generally own the strategy for the product.

 - Product Line – There can also be a scenario where many “child” products all share one parent strategy, because they’re related enough that they need to move in lock-step, like a family of products.
 For example, the various models of a device or automobile.
-In this case, it would be the Product Line Manager who sets the over-arching product strategy, that the individual products plug in to.
+In this case, it would be the Product Line Manager who sets the over-arching product strategy, that the individual products plug into.

 - Problem Spaces – Increasingly common in the software industry, very complex solutions may have many Product Managers working on it, in which case they own a mere slice of the overall solution the customer is purchasing.
 These slices are sometimes referred to as “problem spaces” and the Product teams that support them are called “feature teams” since they’re working on a specific sub-set problem, addressed by a subset of features.
-In the case of a highly scaled Product Team such as this, you like have a Product executive at the top of that pyramid who is leading the definition of a product strategy with the team or the team ‘deputies’.
+In the case of a highly scaled Product Team such as this, you likely have a Product executive at the top of that pyramid who is leading the definition of a product strategy with the team or the team leads.

 Conclusion